corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 Polling for status with `GET: /flow/{holdingidentityshorthash}/{clientrequestid}`, wait for “COMPLETED” status.

-7. Bob get the chat history using GetChatFlow, but limits it to the last 2 entries.
+7. Bob get the chat history using `GetChatFlow`, but limits it to the last 2 entries.
 `POST: /flow/{holdingidentityshorthash}`

   ```java